Visitors to the Center for Earth & Space Science Education (CESSE) at TJC have a lot of holiday fun this month.

 - 4pm – “Moons: World of Mystery”

-“Let It Snow” Dome Show – The show features a variety of high resolution scenery and artistic animation.
-While the show can run on its own, the Clark Planetarium enhanced the show with real-time and lighting effects for added variety and drama.
-It was extremely well received.
-The 30-minute program is a fun and entertaining experience for audiences of all ages, especially families.
+- “Let It Snow” (11am) – This 30-minute show features a variety of high-resolution scenery and artistic animation, enhanced with real-time and lighting effects for added variety and drama.

-“Season of Light” Dome Show – This show recounts the historical religious and cultural rituals practiced during the time of winter solstice—not only Christian and Jewish, but also Celtic, Nordic, Roman, Irish, Mexican, and Hopi.
-It also takes a look at some of the more light-hearted seasonal traditions: from gift-giving and kissing under the mistletoe, to songs about lords a-leaping and ladies dancing, and the custom of decking the halls with greenery and candles.
-St. Nicholas, Sinterklaas, Kris Kringle, Father Christmas, and Santa Claus all drop by as well.
+- “Season of Light” (1pm) – This show recounts the historical religious and cultural rituals practiced during the time of winter solstice – not only Christian and Jewish, but also Celtic, Nordic, Roman, Irish, Mexican, and Hopi.
+It also takes a look at some of the more light-hearted seasonal traditions: from gift giving and kissing under the mistletoe to the custom of decking the halls with greenery and candles.
+Saint Nicholas, Sinterklaas, Kris Kringle, Father Christmas, and Santa Claus all drop by as well.